 Built on a Lauryn Hill sample that was allowed by the songstress – but only if she wasn’t singing – Ye instead recruited Syleena Johnson, who was reportedly in the recording studio opposite him when he was producing the track, so used her instead at the last minute.
 “All Falls Down” is one of the best Kanye songs in his repertoire and ironically underpins Kanye’s rise to being one of the greatest artists of all time.

 Like many others, my first association of Yeezus was sneaking out in the dark of night to catch one of the croppings of secret projections displayed on buildings around the world.
 What appeared was a ghoulish visage of Kanye’s face stretched to billboard size, rasping the lyrics to a song I’d later learn was called “New Slaves,” his eyes full of a purposeful fire.
 Even now, years later, I see his eyes as I listen, channeling a righteous and furious anger built from centuries of oppression.
 His message, taken seriously from the first, has become prophetic.

 Acknowledging both his status as a controversial figure and his desire to create an incredibly successful hit, “Monster” balances Kanye’s increasingly avant-garde production style with his cultivated pop sensibility.
-Bon Iver’s on the intro and outro, Jay Z and Rick Ross hop on the track, and Nicki Minaj comes in with one of the greatest verses of all time.
+Bon Iver’s on the intro and outro, JAY-Z and Rick Ross hop on the track, and Nicki Minaj comes in with one of the greatest verses of all time, ever.

 15. “Black Skinhead”

-In an alternate universe, Kanye fronts a punk band, and “Black Skinhead” is the song that he frequently smashes his guitar to.
+In an alternate universe, Ye fronts a punk band, and “Black Skinhead” is the best Kanye West song he’s ever produced.
+It also happens to be the song that he frequently smashes his guitar to.
 High-octane and cathartic, he casually throws in anti-racism and anti-establishment sentiments while solidifying his status as rap god.